 #47 Visit a 100+ Year-Old Working Farm

 Combine wine and cider at one of the oldest apple orchards in the country at Becker Farms, Vizcarra Vineyards, and Becker Brewing Company, a trifecta operation in upstate Gasport, New York.
-You’ll also find a wide array of homemade products here including pies, jams, cookies, cider, and fudge.
-There is a u-pick ’em farm, bakery, onsite restaurant (with Sunday brunch), and live music on occasion.
+You’ll also find a wide array of homemade products (pies, jams, cider, fudge) at Becker Farms, plus a u-pick ’em farm, bakery, onsite restaurant, and live music on occasion.
 Becker Farm’s spectacular property, circa 1894, is a popular wedding destination and hosts many school field trips.
-It even offers kid’s activities including a petting zoo.
+It even offers kids activities, including a petting zoo.